-As you may already know if you checked one of my last blog post ( -> 25 Places To Visit Before 25) it was my 24th birthday last saturday.
-For the occasion I went on a day trip to Bath with one of my classmate !
+As you may already know if you checked one of my last blog posts ( -> 25 Places To Visit Before 25) it was my 24th birthday last Saturday.
+For the occasion I went on a day trip to Bath with one of my classmate!

 So now, I already been to Bath back in May (read here) and to be honest this city is my absolute crush of the year.